PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Experimental Evaluation

+\textbf{Link Sign Prediction on Signed Graphs.} We use the five real-world data sets to do link sign prediction on SGCN, SiGAT, SNEA, and SDGNN.
+Table~\ref{tab:link_sign_result} reproduces link sign prediction performance for these four methods on the five real-world data sets.
+Considering also the runtime comparison given in Table~\ref{tab:link_sign_runtime}, as well as the data set statistics provided in Table~\ref{tab:loaded_data_sets}, we recommend employing SGCN on smaller networks and SiGAT on networks with larger scales, if speed is the main concern.
+If performance is the main concern, then we would choose SNEA concerning AUC, while we would pick SDGNN regarding Macro-F1.

-\paragraph{Node Classification and Edge-Level Tasks on Directed Unsigned Graphs.} Table~\ref{tab:eva_results} present results on directed unsigned graphs' node classification and three-link prediction tasks, for five directed graph methods (DGCN, DiGCN, DiGCNIB, MagNet, and DiGCL), where DiGCNIB is the ``inception block" version of DiGCN introduced in \cite{tong2020digraph}.
+\textbf{Node Classification and Edge-Level Tasks on Directed Unsigned Graphs.} Table~\ref{tab:eva_results} present results on node classification and three link prediction tasks for directed unsigned graphs, for five directed graph methods (DGCN, DiGCN, DiGCNIB, MagNet, and DiGCL), where DiGCNIB is the ``inception block" version of DiGCN introduced in \cite{tong2020digraph}.
+Given also the runtime comparison in Table~\ref{tab:directed_gcn_time}, and the data set statistics detailed in Table~\ref{tab:loaded_data_sets}, we suggest using DiGCN, when speed is the main concern.
+If task performance is more important, then we would recommend DiGCNIB as the method of choice for data sets where directionality is largely emphasized (such as the data sets here except CoraML and CiteSeer).
+On CoraML and CiteSeer, the best-performing method varies case by case.

-\paragraph{Link Prediction on Signed Directed Graphs} Table~\ref{tab:link_sign_direction_prediction_performance} reproduces the results on five link prediction tasks introduced in Sec.~\ref{subsec:link_pred}, on the six signed methods implemented in the library (SGCN, SDGNN, SiGAT, SNEA, SSSNET, and MSGNN), on five real-world signed directed data sets.
+\textbf{Link Prediction on Signed Directed Graphs.} Table~\ref{tab:link_sign_direction_prediction_performance} reproduces the results on five link prediction tasks introduced in Sec.~\ref{subsec:link_pred}, on the six signed methods implemented in the library (SGCN, SDGNN, SiGAT, SNEA, SSSNET, and MSGNN) and an unsigned baseline GCN, on five real-world signed directed data sets.
+Taking in addition the runtime comparison in Table~\ref{tab:runtime_link_pred} into account, as well as the data set statistics given by Table~\ref{tab:loaded_data_sets}, we recommend MSGNN as the method of choice.
+Note that SSSNET is also quite competitive in terms of performance while being fast for large networks.
+The GCN employed here replaces MSConv in MSGNN with GCNConv from PyG, and additionally inputs absolute values of edge weights for message passing to avoid getting NAN values.
+We conclude that signed information is indeed helpful when comparing GCN and MSGNN.
+GCN is generally faster but not by a large margin, while MSGNN is considerably more accurate.